 - At this point, when the tire is back on the frame, the air valve will be the most loose-fitted.

-It is important to check for any bumps in the tire.
+Tip: It is important to check for any bumps in the tire.
 If so, it means that your tire tube is twisted or strained.
-Although you may use tire levers for this step, that involves the risk of damage.
-You may face some difficulties if your tire is new, but hang in there, your fingers will help you sail this see.
+Avoid using tire levers for this step.

 If your bike doesn’t have one, you can skip this step.
 However, if you see a lock ring you need to fasten it.
 A lock ring is basically on the tube and it goes down over the air valve.
 The purpose of this lock ring is to hold your tube in its place.
 You will need to